negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

+*Note to readers*
+Outline of thesis web-field-site pages.
+The order of each section - [Disorientation](#disorientation), [Thinking through practice](#thinking-through-practice), [Interference](#interference), [Framing a story](#framing-a-story), [Tactics](#tactics-of-deep-mapping), [Rendering](#rendering), [Superposition](#superposition) - is the navigational pathway curated for my research supervisors, though each page will exist separately with hyperlinks to related pages interspersed throughout text and at top and bottom of page.
+The "what thesis is really all about" story is in the works but not one of the listed pages.
+Literature I cite but don't engage in deep conversation with has yet to be added to each section, and likely will be folded in as I write out the pages.

+---

 # disorientation
 [writing space](disorientation.md)

 ## Journey
 I have come to understand being a geographer as less of an ability to know where you are in space at all times and more **the capacity to learn through disorientation**.
 Like many colleagues, I began graduate school in a place I’d never been before and where I knew no one.

 *briefly describe my experience coming from physical geography and geographic information science to human geography - feeling lost and not at all adept... what was it I aimed to achieve in my program?
 Also mention my journey driving across country here without a linear plan, arriving in Vancouver with no prior mental map of the place I was to inhabit.
-A few sentences on adjusting, walking around, commuting via bike to campus, my sense of the city confined to dunbar and campus.*
+A few sentences on adjusting, walking around, commuting via bike to campus, my sense of the city confined to dunbar, pacific spirit park, and campus.*

 As teaching assistant for a departmental cartography course, I was responsible for introducing and evaluating assignments, as well as demonstrating the use of required software.
 The first assignment: to **make a map of downtown Vancouver by tracing a screenshot from Google Maps in Adobe Illustrator.** I graded sixty of these maps before I finally ventured to the place they represented.
 Having now inhabited Vancouver for nearly two years and taught this assignment nine times, I find Google’s map incongruous with my mental map of the city drawn from lived experience.
 Navigational maps, writes Laura Kurgan, “impos[e] a quiet tyranny of orientation that erases the possibility of disoriented discovery. . .”
 (2009, 16-17).